sirupsen/logrus/README.md

 Logrus is a structured logger for Go (golang), completely API compatible with the standard library logger.
 [Godoc][godoc].

-**Seeing weird case-sensitive problems?** Unfortunately, the author failed to realize the consequences of renaming to lower-case.
-Due to the Go package environment, this caused issues.
-Regretfully, there's no turning back now.
+**Seeing weird case-sensitive problems?** It's in the past been possible to import Logrus as both upper- and lower-case.
+Due to the Go package environment, this caused issues in the community and we needed a standard.
+Some environments experienced problems with the upper-case variant, so the lower-case was decided.
 Everything using `logrus` will need to use the lower-case:
 `github.com/sirupsen/logrus`.
 Any package that isn't, should be changed.

-I am terribly sorry for this inconvenience.
-Logrus strives hard for backwards compatibility, and the author failed to realize the cascading consequences of such a name-change.
+**I am terribly sorry for this inconvenience.** Logrus strives hard for backwards compatibility, and the author failed to realize the cascading consequences of such a name-change.
 To fix Glide, see [these comments](https://github.com/sirupsen/logrus/issues/553#issuecomment-306591437).